googlypie/CHIP-8-Lua/README.md

 Run the "run.bat" file.<br>
 <br>
 Change cycles_per_step in config.txt to change CPU speed.<br>
-Change shift_mode in config.txt aswell.
+Change shift_mode in config.txt if needed.
+The two options are "original" and "modern".<br>
+"debug" and "debug_c" in config.txt activate debug in love2d and debug in console.